Close

 As with all other cars in ACC, understanding the key features is paramount to getting the most from the car.
 This overview will give you all the background, tips and tricks needed to extract everything from the Mercedes-AMG GT3 EVO

-Introduction to the Mercedes-AMG GT3 EVO
+Introduction To The Mercedes-AMG GT3 EVO

 Within the GT World, Mercedes-AMG has always built cars that are incredibly competitive in both the hands of amateur and pro drivers alike.
 This helps bring a formula that is destined for success.
 Many GT series require both pro and amateur drivers to share their cars and having something predictable allows everyone to get the most performance out of the car without going over the limit.